engag1ng/hirmes/README.md

 **⭐Please star this repository!**
 ## Getting started
-This is a simple step-by-step guide on how to use this script.
+This is a simple step-by-step guide on how to use this program.
 ### Prerequisites
 - Python3 (tested on Python 3.13)
   - Visit https://www.python.org/downloads/ and download the latest version of Python3